ilg-physics-ucsb/physics6-manual/6BL/MagnetsandInductors/MagnetsAndInductors.md

 **Note: The Earth’s magnetic field will affect the compass needle.
 Remember, this did not occur in previous exercises, because we were dealing with ideal simulations.
 Thus we will align the entire apparatus, both the electromagnet and the compass, so that the compass needle is nearly perpendicular to the axis of the coil when the electromagnet is not powered. **

 :::Note
-Note: In all of the videos below refer to the electromagnetic coil as a solenoid.
+Note: In all of the videos, we refer to the electromagnetic coil as a solenoid.
 In this context these two terms are interchangeable.
 :::

 :::Figure:Video
 !(https://www.youtube.com/watch?v=-UGxgsBJ7Qw)
 :::

-In Video 2 we see the system from Figure 4,  built and powered (i.e. with current flowing through the coil).
+In Video 2 we see the system from Figure 4,  built and powered (*i.e.*, with current flowing through the coil).
 The air core electromagnet will be moved away from the compass.
 At certain distances, current will be applied for a short time by means of the momentary-contact switch shown in Figure 4.
 When the electromagnet is at its farthest distance from the compass, an iron rod will be placed inside it.
 Current will again be applied via the momentary-contact switch.

 1. Watch Video 2, and note the difference in how the compass needle behaves when the electromagnet is powered versus when it is not.
 2. Note the angle (in degrees) of deflection of the compass needle at three different distances.
 Pause the video to make these measurements.